ulixee/hero/website/awaited-dom/AbstractRange.md

 ### .collapsed <div class="specs"><i>W3C</i></div> {#collapsed}

-A Boolean value which is&nbsp;<code>true</code>&nbsp;if the range is&nbsp;<strong>collapsed</strong>.
+A Boolean value which is&nbsp;<code>true</code>&nbsp;if the range is&nbsp;<strong>collapsed
+</strong>.
 A collapsed range is one whose start position and end position are the same, resulting in a zero-character-long range.

 #### **Type**: `null`

 ### .endContainer <div class="specs"><i>W3C</i></div> {#endContainer}

-The DOM <a href="/en-US/docs/Web/API/Node" title="Node is an interface from which various types of DOM API objects inherit, allowing those types to be treated similarly; for example, inheriting the same set of methods, or being testable in the same way."><code>Node</code></a> in which the end of the range, as specified by the <code>endOffset</code>&nbsp;property,&nbsp;is located.
+The DOM <a href="/en-US/docs/Web/API/Node" title="Node is an interface from which various types of DOM API objects inherit, allowing those types to be treated similarly; for example, inheriting the same set of methods, or being testable in the same way."><code>Node</code></a> in which the end of the range, as specified by the <code>endOffset
+</code>&nbsp;property,&nbsp;is located.

 #### **Type**: `null`

 ### .endOffset <div class="specs"><i>W3C</i></div> {#endOffset}

 An integer value indicating the offset, in characters, from the beginning of the node's contents to the beginning of the range represented by the range object.
-This value must be less than the length of the <code>endContainer</code>&nbsp;node.
+This value must be less than the length of the <code>endContainer
+</code>&nbsp;node.

 #### **Type**: `null`

 ### .startContainer <div class="specs"><i>W3C</i></div> {#startContainer}

-The DOM <a href="/en-US/docs/Web/API/Node" title="Node is an interface from which various types of DOM API objects inherit, allowing those types to be treated similarly; for example, inheriting the same set of methods, or being testable in the same way."><code>Node</code></a> in which the beginning of the range, as specified by the <code>startOffset</code>&nbsp;property,&nbsp;is located.
+The DOM <a href="/en-US/docs/Web/API/Node" title="Node is an interface from which various types of DOM API objects inherit, allowing those types to be treated similarly; for example, inheriting the same set of methods, or being testable in the same way."><code>Node</code></a> in which the beginning of the range, as specified by the <code>startOffset
+</code>&nbsp;property,&nbsp;is located.

 #### **Type**: `null`

 ### .startOffset <div class="specs"><i>W3C</i></div> {#startOffset}

 An integer value indicating the offset, in characters, from the beginning of the node's contents to the last character&nbsp;of the contents referred to&nbsp;&nbsp;by the range object.
-This value must be less than the length of the node indicated in&nbsp;<code>startContainer</code>.
+This value must be less than the length of the node indicated in&nbsp;<code>startContainer
+</code>.

 #### **Type**: `null`

-## Methods

-## Events